|

 lengths are satisfactory with most commercial regulators or gas pipeline

-It is possible to use 100 foot or longer lengths however the regulator outlet
+There are a number of fabricators using 100 foot or longer lengths however the

-or gas pipeline pressure must be known before ordering.
+or gas pipeline pressure must be considered before ordering.

 For some feeders or regulators where a CGA fitting is not used, such as when a